 Invoicing is a simple process that involves creating an invoice for the goods or services you provided to another person.

-You can design your invoice with spreadsheet software.
+You can design your invoice with spreadsheet software, and incorporating high-quality vectors can make your invoices more visually appealing and professional.
 With it, you can manage all the relevant information about your invoices, helping to make sure you’re getting paid on time.

 19. Business Valuation

 Business valuation is a process that involves determining the value of a business in dollars and cents.

 A spreadsheet is a valuable tool in this endeavor because it makes it easy to organize and analyze all the corporate assets in one place.
 Likewise, using a spreadsheet for invoicing helps in understanding net 30 terms, allowing you to efficiently track due dates and manage accounts receivable.

 Spreadsheets can help recruiters and talent acquisition specialists find the best candidates for their open positions.

 Creating candidate lists based on specific criteria, using keyword searches to find resumes in a database of potential applicants, and similar activities can help recruiters/talent acquisition specialists source talent.